Code-Institute-Submissions/carolinecole/README.md

 ## Acknowledgements
-* The tutor support have helped my during this project, whether it
+* The tutor support have helped my during this project to overcome some issues I have experience which I have documents in my code section.